 The minor pentatonic scale is one of the most important scales in jazz music, present in many styles of music.
 It is obvious that any jazz guitar student must be able to master it.
 This lesson shows you how to play the minor pentatonic scale using guitar diagrams and licks.

 The major pentatonic scale is one of the most used of the pentatonic scales family.
 It is a must know for any jazz guitar student who wants to improvise over major chords.
-This guitar lesson provides you some fretboard diagrams, charts and licks to expand your improvisation skills.
+This guitar lesson provides some fretboard diagrams, charts and licks to expand your improvisation skills.

 The construction of the Dorian pentatonic scale can be a source of confusion.
 Indeed, there are four different kinds of Dorian pentatonic scales.
 The most known refer to the Kumoï scale.
 Check out this guitar lesson with neck diagrams, scale charts and licks to make the difference between these scales.